amahury/amahury.github.io/_posts/2024-11-01-PhD-IAS-research-center-for-life-mind-and-society.md

 toc: true
 math: false
 mermaid: false
-description: Opportunity to join us at the IAS-Research Center for Life, Mind, and Society at the University of the Basque Country (San Sebastian) for a PhD studentship within the “Outagencies: Varieties of autonomous agency across living, humanimal, and technical systems” project: an interdisciplinary exploration of agency across philosophy, biology, AI, and social sciences.
+description: Opportunity to join us at the IAS-Research Center for Life, Mind, and Society at the University of the Basque Country (San Sebastian) for a PhD studentship within the “Outagencies -> Varieties of autonomous agency across living, humanimal, and technical systems” project -> an interdisciplinary exploration of agency across philosophy, biology, AI, and social sciences.
 We welcome passionate candidates from any background aligned with our research themes, who bring strong motivation, English proficiency, and a robust academic profile.
 alpez:
   name: Amahury J. L. Diaz
   twitter: amahury0